mladimatija/wp-graphql-astro/README.md

 ## Deployment

-The project is configured for Netlify with server-side rendering:
+The project is configured for Netlify with static site generation:

 1. Connect your repository
 2. Set build command to `npm run build`